homemadearcade/zero/notes/OLDCODE.md

             this.setVelocityY(entityModel.speed)
             yVelocityTouched = true
           } else {
-            this.setPosition(this.matterSprite.x, this.matterSprite.y +  entityModel.speed * mod)
+            this.setPosition(this.physicsSprite.x, this.physicsSprite.y +  entityModel.speed * mod)
           }
         } else this.setAccelerationY(entityModel.speed)
         yTouched = true